American Income Life Insurance Review

 Free Terminal Illness Rider

-The terminal illness rider offered by AIL is an excellent feature and is available completely free of cost to term life as well as whole life policyholders.
+The terminal illness rider, also called an accelerated death benefit rider, offered by AIL is an excellent feature and is available completely free of cost to term life as well as whole life policyholders.

 It pays you 50% of the death benefit in case you are terminally ill and only have 12 months to live.
 The payout can help you take care of your medical expenses without having to spend your entire family’s life savings.